In this article

 • Earn card membership rewards: Rewards programs may offer points or cashback on eligible purchases, like cell phone data plans or purchases at office supply stores and gas stations.
 If you travel, look for a card that offers business travel rewards and no foreign transaction fees.

 Many of these benefits come down to time saved.
 When you keep business purchases separate from personal ones, you spend less time splitting out costs for tracking and reporting.
-Your business could save hundreds of hours by automating expense reports with the right corporate credit card.
+Your business could save hundreds of hours by automating expense reports with the right corporate business credit card.

 How to apply for a business credit card as a sole proprietor